-The read and writing takes place on the DIN line and the conversion is initiated by pulsing the $\overline{CONVST}$ pin (note that in every write cycle the $2/\overline{3}$ Mode bit must be set to 1).
-The conversion may be started by setting the $\overline{CONVST}$ bit in the control register to 1 instead of using the $\overline{CONVST}$ line.
+The read and writing takes place on the DIN line and the conversion is initiated by pulsing the $\overline{CONVST}$ pin (note that in every write cycle the $2/\overline{3}$ MODE bit must be set to 1).
+The conversion may be started by setting the $\overline{CONVST}$ bit in the control register to 1 instead of using the $\overline{CONVST}$ pin.

-Below in Figure 33 and in Figure 34 are the timing diagrams for Interface Mode 1 in Table X where we are in the 2-wire interface mode.
+Below in Figure 31 and in Figure 32 are the timing diagrams for Operating Mode 1 in Table X where we are in the 2-wire interface mode.
 Here the DIN pin is used for both input and output as shown.
-The SYNC input is level triggered active low and can be pulsed (Figure 33) or can be constantly low (Figure 34).
+The SYNC input is level triggered active low and can be pulsed (Figure 31) or can be constantly low (Figure 32).

-In Figure 33 the part samples the input data on the rising edge of SCLK.
+In Figure 31 the part samples the input data on the rising edge of SCLK.
 After the 16th rising edge of SCLK the DIN is configured as an output.
-When the $\overline{\text{SYNC}}$ is taken high the DIN is three-stated.
-Taking $\overline{\text{SYNC}}$ low disables the three-state on the DIN pin and the first SCLK falling edge clocks out the first data bit.
-Once the 16 clocks have been provided the DIN pin will automatically revert back to an input after a time $t{14}$ .
-Note that a continuous SCLK shown by the dotted waveform in Figure 33 can be used provided that the SYNC is low for only 16 clock pulses in each of the read and write cycles.
-The POLARITY pin may be used to change the SCLK edge which the data is sampled on and clocked out on.
+When the SYNC is taken high the DIN is three-stated.
+Taking SYNC low disables the three-state on the DIN pin and the first SCLK falling edge clocks out the first data bit.
+Once the 16 clocks have been provided the DIN pin will automatically revert back to an input after a time, $t{14}$ .
+Note that a continuous SCLK shown by the dotted waveform in Figure 35 can be used provided that the $\overline{SYNC}$ is low for only 16 clock pulses in each of the read and write cycles.

-In Figure 34 the SYNC line is tied low permanently and this results in a different timing arrangement.
+In Figure 32 the SYNC line is tied low permanently and this results in a different timing arrangement.
 With SYNC tied low permanently the DIN pin will never be three-stated.
 The 16th rising edge of SCLK configures the DIN pin as an input or an output as shown in the diagram.
 Here no more than 16 SCLK pulses must occur for each of the read and write operations.